Oklahoma Court Records

 Some offenses that are traffic infractions in Oklahoma State include:

-• Running a stop sign
+- Running a stop sign

-• Making a turn without using the turn signal
+- Making a turn without using the turn signal

-• Parking illegally
+- Parking illegally

-• Tailgating
+- Tailgating

-• Over speeding
+- Over speeding

-• Driving with an expired license
+- Driving with an expired license

-• Failure to provide insurance proof
+- Failure to provide insurance proof

-• Disobeying a traffic light
+- Disobeying a traffic light

-• Changing lanes inappropriately
+- Changing lanes inappropriately

-• Failure to yield right of way
+- Failure to yield right of way

-How Does Traffic Tickets Work In Oklahoma?
+How Do Traffic Tickets Work In Oklahoma?

-Traffic tickets are notices issued to persons that violate the Oklahoma traffic laws.
-The law enforcement officers are responsible for issuing tickets to violators.
+Traffic tickets are notices issued to persons who violate the Oklahoma traffic laws.
+The law enforcement officers are typically responsible for issuing tickets to violators.
 Upon receiving a traffic ticket, the motorist can take action to clear it up.
 Depending on the severity of the offense, the traffic ticket specifies the procedures offenders have to take to clear them.
 Typically, tickets may require motorists to appear before a traffic court or pay fines.
 Offenders can also contest a ticket in court to have it dismissed.

 Law enforcement officers issue tickets for a moving violation such as over-speeding when the vehicle is in motion at the time of the offense.
 Non-moving violations include broken tail lights, illegal parking, and invalid license.

-Individuals who receive speeding tickets or parking tickets in Oklahoma are given 15 days to take action on them.
+Individuals who receive speeding tickets or parking tickets in Oklahoma are generally given 15 days to take action on them.
 Typically, both tickets can be paid off without a court appearance.
 Fines for speeding tickets usually depend on how much a motorist drove above the speed limit.

 Among the penalties of violating traffic laws is the allocation of points on a motorist’s driving record.
 Oklahoma State uses the Mandatory Point system to allocate points depending on the point value of a traffic violation.
-Motorists with ten or more points on their driving records will have their driver’s license suspended.
+Motorists with ten or more points on their driving records may have their driver’s license suspended.
 Interested individuals can view the Oklahoma Driver’s Manual for more details on the point system.

 Are Traffic/Driving Records Public In Oklahoma?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of government agencies, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.